Thailand has year round tropical climate with an overall average humidity of 66% to 82%.

 In the summer season, particularly during September and October it might be raining for some time but prolonged periods of heavy rain only occur occasionally.
 Yet extended periods of sunshine and blue skies are more than common.
 As a matter of fact several anglers prefer to show up at this time, as crowds are thinner and the overall climate is pleasant.

-However due to a combination of uncertain weather and sea conditions during the summer season we do not operate live-aboard trips to the Similan or Koh Rok/Koh Ha Islands.
+However due to a combination of uncertain weather and sea conditions during the summer season we do not operate live-aboard trips to the Similan, Surin or Koh Rok/Koh Ha Islands.

 Also the Andaman Island and Burma Banks' tropical climate is influenced by the southwest and northeast monsoons.
-Because of this reason there is a relatively short window to make a safe transfer trip over there to operate our fishing expeditions; it goes in fact from January/February till the beginning of April each year.
+Because of this reason there is a relatively short window to operate our fishing expeditions in those remote areas; it goes in fact from January/February till the beginning of April each year.

 Day trips are available year round and as a matter of fact the SW monsoon season is excellent for Sailfish and Wahoo which can be caught around the Racha Yai and Racha Noi islands nearby Phuket.